ump90/multi-task/README.md

 The task deviceStatFetcher and deviceUvFetcher will be parallely processing and atomic return.
 Actually, the method queryPlanDeviceData and queryPlanDeviceUvData of class DevicePlanStatServiceImpl will be implicitly executed.

 ### 1.4 Some other type' TaskBean

-Besides single param method, We also could define multi-param or void param' method for task by using `@TaskBean`.
+Besides single param method, we could also define multi-param or void param' method for task by using `@TaskBean`.
 ```
 @TaskService
 public class OtherStatServiceImpl implements OtherStatService {